USSR anti-religious campaign (1970s–1987): Notable atrocities and victims

 The seminar increased in popularity and numbers, however.
-It expanded to Kazan, Odessa and Smolensk after Ogordonikov's arrest.
+It expanded to Kazan, Odesa and Smolensk after Ogordonikov's arrest.
 In February 1979 there was a joint conference of the Leningrad and Moscow seminars.
 The regime reacted with various forms of unofficial harassment, including a severe anonymous beating of one of its members.
 This was followed by numerous KGB warnings, raids, termination of jobs and temporary arrests of the whole membership.
 Tat’iana Shchipkova, a professor of French and Latin at the Smolensk Pedagogical Institute and the seminar's representative in Smolensk, lost her teaching position in July 1978 and several who had attended the seminar who were students were expelled.
 She was deprived of her doctoral degree by the end of August 1978 on political grounds.
 In January 1980 she was sentenced to three years’ hard labour after she had slapped a Komsomol member on the face during a raid of a seminar meeting.
 Other notables arrests included Sergei Ermolaev and Igor Poliakov who were sentenced respectively to four and three-and-a-half-years’ hard labour in September 1979 for shouting anti-Soviet slogans.
 In April 1980, member Viktor Popkov and Vladimir Burtsev were sentenced to eighteen months’ hard labour for allegedly counterfeiting documents.
 Shortly afterwards, seminar leader Vladimir Proesh was sentenced to five years’ hard labour in strict regime camps followed by three years of internal exile.
 Just before his term ended, he was given an additional three years’ labour camp in October 1983.
 This long series of arrests resulted in the seminar being effectively shut down.

-The 53-year-old writer and journalist, Zoia Krakhmal’nikova was a former member of the Soviet Union of Writers.
+The 53-year-old writer and journalist, Zoia Krakhmal'nikova was a former member of the Soviet Union of Writers.
 She had converted to Orthodoxy as an adult and published religious samizdat.
 She published excerpts of the writings of the Church Fathers as well as modern Orthodox theologians, articles by converts, excerpts from the lives of the saints, and post-1917 Russian religious writing.
 There was very little political element in her writing beyond short biographical notes of people who had been killed by the Soviets.
 She was arrested and tried on 4 August 1982 and put on trial on 1 April 1983 after a long series of investigations.
 She was sentenced to one year in prison, followed by five years of internal exile under surveillance.

-A baptist named Valerii Barinov wrote and recorded a Christian rock opera entitled ‘The Trumpet Call’ around 1982.
+A baptist named Valerii Barinov wrote and recorded a Christian rock opera entitled 'The Trumpet Call' around 1982.
 In January 1983, he and his friend Sergei Timokhin sent a petition to be able to give legal religious concerts.
 In response, the Soviet press launched a campaign of character assassination.
 In March 1984, the two were detained in Murmansk and accused of trying to cross the border to Scandinavia.
 Barinov was sentenced to two and a half years’ hard labour.
 Barinov declared a hunger strike and requested either emigration or to be declared innocent.
 The authorities force-fed him.
 He was released in September 1986.